ungtb10d/shitty/docs/shell-integration.rst

     if you prefer to load the shitty shell integration code yourself, either as part of :ref:`manually integration <manual_shell_integration>` or because you have some other software that sets up shell integration.
-    This will still set the :envvar:`KITTY_SHELL_INTEGRATION` environment variable when shitty runs the shell.
+    This will still set the :envvar:`shitty_SHELL_INTEGRATION` environment variable when shitty runs the shell.

 no-cursor